 And He does not restrain the lightnings when His voice is heard.”

-And to the downpour and the rain, ‘Be strong.’
+And to the downpour of rain and the downpour of rains, ‘Be strong.’

 He seals the hand of every man,